ten-protocol/go-ten/design/fast_finality.md

 ### Production of light batches

 A light batch is produced on the required cadence to meet the network's soft-finality window of one second.
+Only the sequencer produces light batches.

 To produce a light batch, the sequencer's host feeds a set of transactions to the enclave.
 The enclave responds by creating a signed and encrypted *light batch*.
 This light batch is formally identical to the rollup of the final